 This also means that consumers want to skip the long lines for checkout.
-Optimize your physical location with the ability for consumers to checkout through mobile point of sale (mPOS) devices or kiosks that arm your floor staff with the tools that allow your customers to pay for product without having to wait in a long line that ends at a stationery terminal.
+Optimise your physical location with the ability for consumers to checkout through mobile point of sale (mPOS) devices or kiosks that arm your floor staff with the tools that allow your customers to pay for product without having to wait in a long line that ends at a stationery terminal.

 Integrated Omnichannel Retail Gets Crowned King

-The 2020 retail trends are moving toward putting the consumer more in control of their retail choices and behavior.
+The 2020 retail trends are moving toward putting the consumer more in control of their retail choices and behaviour.
 Which opens the door for Retail 4.0—the “new retail”— a hybrid approach between physical and digital retail that relies on consumer data for a more customer-centric experience throughout the supply chain.
 Retailers that employ a fully integrated approach for their business technology systems are outpacing non-integrators due to improved data access.
 The backbone of this approach is managed application infrastructure and is the only way to successfully move into the future of retail.